 The type of siding you install is as important as the contractor you hire.
 Look for siding companies that offer a variety of siding replacement materials, so you have several options to consider.

-Many homeowners prefer America’s #1 siding — James Hardie fiber cement siding.
+Many Ann Arbor & Rochester Hills homeowners prefer James Hardie fiber cement siding.
 It’s strong, long-lasting, attractive, versatile, and offers a great return on investment.
-Learn more why you should tell your contractor that you want James Hardie siding here.

 The best Hardie siding contractors are certified by the James Hardie company and trained in proper installation techniques.